jiaqileng/quantum-hamiltonian-descent/docs/qp.md

 ---
 layout: qp
 ---
-In this benchmark test, we compare QHD run on the D-Wave Advantage 6.1 system with the standard quantum adiabatic algorithm, UCSD's SNOPT, COIN-OR's IPOPT, MATLAB's `fmincon`, QCQP, and Scipy's `minimize` on four sets of randomly generated quadratic programming problems of various dimensions (5d, 50d, 60d, 75d).
+In this benchmark test, we compare QHD run on the D-Wave Advantage 6.1 system with the standard quantum adiabatic algorithm, UCSD's SNOPT, COIN-OR's IPOPT, MATLAB's `fmincon`, QCQP, and SciPy's `minimize` on four sets of randomly generated quadratic programming problems of various dimensions (5d, 50d, 60d, 75d).
 QHD compares favorably with both classical local solvers and the native quantum annealing algorithm of the D-Wave device.

 ## Problem Formulation